laravel-ja/ja-docs-12.x/original-en/eloquent.md

 <a name="retrieving-or-creating-models"></a>
 ### Retrieving or Creating Models

 The `firstOrCreate` method will attempt to locate a database record using the given column / value pairs.
-If the model cannot be found in the database, a record will be inserted with the attributes resulting from merging the first array argument with the optional second array argument:
+If the model cannot be found in the database, a record will be inserted with the attributes resulting from merging the first array argument with the optional second array argument.

 The `firstOrNew` method, like `firstOrCreate`, will attempt to locate a record in the database matching the given attributes.
 However, if a model is not found, a new model instance will be returned.
 Note that the model returned by `firstOrNew` has not yet been persisted to the database.
 You will need to manually call the `save` method to persist it: